RRG314/rge256/README.md

 Does not use a counter.

 ### **RGE512ex**
-A 512-bit state (sixteen 32-bit words) with two ARX layers per round.
+A 512-bit state (eight 64-bit words) with counter injection and cross-lane mixing.
 Strongest avalanche behavior and most uniform statistical profile.
 Intended for long-running simulations that benefit from a larger internal state.